rtavaresramos/encontre-sua-bolsa/README.md

 ## Nice, but what, exactly, would you build as a front end test?

-Bellow (in pt-br), you can find all rules and steps they instructed me to make a good test:
+Bellow (in pt-br), you can find all the rules and steps they instructed me to make a good test: